-“The “Notorious RBG” draws sold-out audience in New York
+‘The Notorious RBG’ draws sold-out audience in New York

-On Saturday evening, the 85-year-old Brooklyn native appeared in person in her hometown.
-She showed up at the New York Academy of Medicine before a sold-out audience.
-NPR legal correspondent Nina Totenberg is leading the question-and-answer session about Ginsburg’s quarter century on the nation’s highest bench, and about her autobiography, “My Own Words.”
+On Saturday evening, the 85-year-old Brooklyn native appeared in person, expressing love for her hometown of New York to a sold-out audience at the event organized by the Museum of the City of New York with WNET-TV.
+NPR legal correspondent Nina Totenberg led the question-and-answer session about Ginsburg’s quarter century on the Supreme Court, and about her life.

-The new documentary in theaters on Dec.
-25, “On the Basis of Sex,” explores how Ginsburg’s early legal battles changed the world for women through her disciplined dissent.
+The new biopic, “On the Basis of Sex,” with Felicity Jones playing the young Ginsburg, will be in theaters Dec.
+25. It explores how her early legal battles changed the world for women.

-Last month, Ginsburg was hospitalized with fractured ribs after a fall.
+Last month, Ginsburg fractured three ribs after a fall.
 She was back to work within days.

 Most Read Nation & World Stories